scott-fryxell/jumpoff/src/index.md

 Feel free to [checkout my feed](/feed.html) and see what I'm talking about.

 ## [Consulting](/consulting.html)
-I'm $85 an hour if I come to you.
-If that burns too much and you still need expert advice I am $20 for a quick visit if you come to me.
-I will get you through your immediate problem and off again in the right direction.
-From Idea to complex web application, I've been right where you are and I can help you get to where you want to be.
+I have over twenty years of full stack web application development.
+From idea to complex web application, I provide perspective, guidance, and software development services.
+I will get you through your immediate problem and off in the right direction.
+I am $50 an hour.

 ## [Blog](/blog.html)
-Where I remind the tech community about it's roots in the counter culture and I think about what the costs are for abondoning our way.
+Where I remind the tech community about its roots in the counter culture and I think about what the costs are for abandoning our way.